Jeiwan/uniswapv3-book/content/docs/milestone_3/more-on-fixed-point-numbers.md

 `PRBMathUD60x18` is a library that implements fixed-numbers with 18 decimal places in the fractional part.
 So the number we got is actually 70.710678118654752440 (use `cast --from-wei 70710678118654752440`).

-However!
-We cannot use this number!
+However, we cannot use this number!

 There are fixed-point numbers and fixed-point numbers.
 The Q64.96 fixed-point number used by Uniswap V3 is a **binary** number–64 and 96 signify *binary places*.
 But `PRBMathUD60x18` implements a *decimal* fixed-point number (UD in the